 16 Top-Rated Attractions & Places to Visit in Jaipur

 No trip to India is complete without spending time in Jaipur.
 Affectionately nicknamed "The Pink City" for the blushing color of its historic buildings, Jaipur is a princely wonderland of culture and heritage, brimming with architectural gems.
 It's also a preeminent stop in India's famous Golden Triangle, a popular tourist circuit.

 Ready to make your trip to "The Paris of India" a memorable experience?
-Map out your itinerary with our guide to the top-rated attractions and places to visit in Jaipur.
+Map out your itinerary with our guide to the top attractions and places to visit in Jaipur.